mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

-The examples that I have been showing in this post have been leading up to [an actual PR on the ember-website project](https://github.com/ember-learn/ember-website/pull/185) and you will see in the CI checks for that PR that the [initial Percy build is failing](https://percy.io/Ember/Ember-Website/builds/1509496).
-If you look at the visual diff you will see that there is quite some work that needs to be done before this is ready to go live, but I never said that this would do all the work for you! 😂
+The examples that I have been showing in this post have been leading up to [an actual PR on the ember-website project](https://github.com/ember-learn/ember-website/pull/185) and you will see in the CI checks for that PR that the initial Percy build is failing.
+If you saw the visual diff you would have seen that there was quite some work that needed to be done before this was ready to go live, but I never said that this would do all the work for you! 😂

 What Percy is really giving you here is the confidence to know when the project is ready to be shipped.
 If you can keep the requirements constrained to simply